 Cosmetic breast surgery can be done at an outpatient surgery clinic or in a hospital.

-You will probably receive general anesthesia before this procedure.
-This will make you unconscious and unable to feel pain.
+You will likely receive general anesthesia (asleep and pain-free) before this procedure.
 Or, you may receive medicine to help you relax and local anesthesia to numb the area around the breasts to block pain.
 You will be awake but unable to feel pain.

-Sometimes, women have breast augmentation (enlargement) when they have a breast lift.
+Sometimes, women have breast augmentation (enlargement with implants) when they have a breast lift.

 Cosmetic breast surgery is surgery you choose to have.
 You do not need it for medical reasons.

 Women usually have breast lifts to lift sagging, loose breasts.
-Pregnancy, breastfeeding, and normal aging all may cause a woman to have stretched skin and decreased breast volume.
+Pregnancy, breastfeeding, and normal aging may cause a woman to have stretched skin and smaller breasts.

 You should probably wait to have a breast lift if you are: